-Kombucha is a flavorful, fizzy, fermented beverage with health benefits.
+Kombucha tea is a flavorful, fizzy, fermented beverage with health benefits.

 It’s made from water, tea, sugar, and a S.C.O.B.Y. culture.
 S.C.O.B.Y. stands for a symbiotic culture of bacteria and yeast.
 Also known as booch, KT (kombucha tea), probiotic tea, the tea of immortality, and mushroom tea, kombucha can be beneficial for your health.

 Is Kombucha Healthy?

-Kombucha is rich in beneficial antioxidants, acids, vitamins, probiotics, enzymes, and amino acids.
+Kombucha tea is rich in beneficial antioxidants, acids, vitamins, probiotics, enzymes, and amino acids.
 Brewed from black, green and white tea, kombucha has even more health benefits than tea.
 Plus, fermentation makes the nutrients in KT easy to absorb.

 The blend of nutrients in kombucha tea makes it beneficial for many different things.
 It’s great for digestion, gut health, immune function, and detoxification.
 It can also help energy, weight loss, joint health, and heart health.
 It can even benefit your performance at the gym!

-Kombucha is a great alternative to sugary beverages like soda, sweetened iced tea, and other processed drinks.
+Kombucha is a healthier alternative to soda, sugary beverages, sweetened iced tea, and processed drinks.

 It can also be a good way to cut back on caffeine if you drink caffeinated coffee, tea or soda.

-However, kombucha is not an optimal hydration option.
+However, kombucha tea is not an optimal hydration option.
 The best beverage to drink daily is water with lemon or lime juice.
 Celery juice, cucumber juice, and coconut water are also good options.
 They’re more hydrating than kombucha.
-KT is more of a treat that contains some health benefits.
+KT is more of a treat that contains some nutritional benefits.

 Probiotic Tea Health Benefits

 Supports Gut Health & Digestion

-The high amounts of beneficial acids, yeast, probiotics, and enzymes in KT support digestion and gut health.
+The high amounts of beneficial acids, yeast, probiotics, and enzymes in kombucha support digestion and gut health.
 It can relieve constipation, prevent stomach ulcers, clear yeast infections, and promote probiotic balance.
 Over 70% of your immune system is actually located in your gut!
-As a result, KT is also beneficial for your immune system.
+As a result, this probiotic tea is also beneficial for your immune system.

 Immune-Boosting & Anti-Cancer

-Kombucha is rich in antioxidants, vitamin C, and probiotics.
+Kombucha tea is rich in antioxidants, vitamin C, and probiotics.
 These nutrients are excellent for fighting free radicals, reducing inflammation, and improving immune function.
 KT is anti-cancer.
 The antioxidants and acids can reduce cancer, prevent the growth of cancer and promote cancer cell death.

 Detoxifying & Energizing